Nell-Mills/Computational-Topology/README.md

 ## Usage:

 Run with 1 argument: file path.
 Only works with .obj meshes at the moment.
+Program will exit if the manifold check fails.

 ### Credits: